vulture-boy/CCexperiment1/README.md

 ### KNOWN ISSUES:
 - Proportional scaling has some issues...
 - There's backend functionality for portrait mode, but not used yet
-- Board Buttons need a press state
+- Board Buttons need a press state graphic

 ### NOT YET IMPLEMENTED:
 - Recording